Algebraic traversable wormholes: Traversability

 \section{Traversability}

+The main goal of this section is to introduce the relevant objects and computations that will be used in the following sections, and in particular emphasize the role of the two point function in the eternal black hole and traversable wormhole background, which is an essential element in this paper.
+In addition, we will also comment on the recent conjecture \cite{Kawamoto:2025oko} on the signature for traversablity of wormhole geometries.

 A useful way to analyze traversablity is a boundary two point function involving the single trace operators of the two entangled CFTs.
-To be more precise, we begin with defining the thermofield double state in the semiclassical limit, $\ket{\Psi}$, as the large $N$ (or the appropriate limit of the boundary CFT) of the thermally entangled state of the two CFTs at some high enough temperature by
+To be more precise, we begin with defining the thermofield double state in the semiclassical limit, $\ket{\Psi}$, as the large $N$ (or the appropriate\footnote{In general one takes the limit where the degrees of freedom of the CFT are large, that is the central charge$(c)$ (typically the central charge that appears in the OPE of two stress energy tensors) of the CFT is taken to infinity.
+For $\mathcal{N}=4$ super Yang Mills in $4d$ with $SU(N)$ gauge group, we have $c \sim N^{2}$.} limit of the boundary CFT) of the thermally entangled state of the two CFTs at temperatures above the Hawking-Page temperature by